harrystech/arthur-redshift-etl/cloudformation/README.md

 # Resources

-Note: All resources created will have a tag of `user:project` with value `datawarehouse` to easily build a Resource Group and to track costs in Billing.
+Note: All resources created will have a tag of `user:project` with value `data-warehouse` to easily build a Resource Group and to track costs in Billing.
 Also, names will start with `dw-` to make them easy to find in the AWS Console, which is to say that the `Name` tag is set as much as possible.